EmilGHenriksen/RPFS-reproducibility/Readme.md

 # Potency Based Search Heuristic
-The Report outlining the Potency Based Search Heuristic is a valiable as `Report.pdf`

 ## Reproducability
 All data used to compile all plots and tables can be found under the folder `Latex Files`.
 In here there are three csv files: